ibproduct/ib-postman-tool-generator/CONFIGURATION.md

 # Configuration Guide

-This document outlines all configuration options for the IntelligenceBank Postman Documentation MCP Server.
+This document outlines all configuration options for the IntelligenceBank API Documentation MCP Server.

 ## Required Configuration